mcer12/Hugo-ESP8266/README.md

 ### C) SERIAL BREAKOUT
 Once you open up the enclosure, you will find the usual breakout pins for ESP8266: VCC, GND, RX, TX, GPIO0.
 You can solder a header to them but it won't fit in the enclosure anymore so I advise to solder the wires directly if you decide to go with this option.
 Do NOT connect VCC to external power source!

+## Useful information for making custom sketch
+1) you need to set GPIO16 low at the beginning of setup() if you want to use buttons in your sketch.
+Otherwise anytime you push any button, Hugh will restart. pinMode(16, OUTPUT);
+digitalWrite(16, LOW);